Best Travel Credit Cards in Canada for 2026

 Rewards

 A credit card's average rate of return will give you a general idea of what you can expect to get back.
-In particular, though, you'll want to know the rate of return in your top spending areas and should choose a card with the best returns for those categories.
+In particular, you should look at the rate of return in your top spending areas and choose a card with the best returns for those categories.

-None of our top picks for travel cards offer less than 2% in average returns, but if you want the biggest bang for your buck, the American Express Cobalt Card's rate is an astonishing 4.5%.
+None of our top picks for travel cards offer less than 2% in average returns, but the American Express Cobalt Card's rate is an astonishing 4.5%, offering the biggest bang for your buck by far.

 The redemption value and opportunities are also important to consider.
-For instance, both the American Express Membership Rewards and Avion Rewards programs allow you to transfer your points to several other points programs, but MBNA Rewards doesn't offer this.
+For instance, both the American Express Membership Rewards and Avion Rewards programs allow you to transfer your points to several other points programs.

 Not sure what your rewards are worth?
 Check out the creditcardGenius Rewards Points Calculator.